Short Term Loans for Bad Credit

 Are bad credit short term loans more expensive?

-In general, bad credit loans can be more expensive than borrowing from a high street bank or a traditional lender.
+In general, poor credit loans can be more expensive than borrowing from a high street bank or a traditional lender.
 The good news is the FCA has set limits on how much a lender can charge you.
 The maximum interest rate is 0.8% per day and you should not pay more than £24 a month in interest on every £100 borrowed.
 This highlights the importance of borrowing from an FCA authorised and regulated lender.

 Do I need a guarantor if I have bad credit?

 You do not need a guarantor to make an application with Little-Loans if you have bad credit.
 However, it is all dependent on your individual circumstances.
 We have a panel of lenders specialising in lending to people with less than perfect credit history.
 These include both the guarantor and non-guarantor lenders.
 Depending on your individual circumstances you may be matched to a lender that requires a guarantor, but you are under no obligation to proceed with this if it is not your preferred method of borrowing.